macimax/WIKI_STEPMANIA/Preferences.ini.md

 ## DisableScreenSaver

 `1` disables the screen saver.
-(My screensaver still activates with this on, so I don't think it works...)
+Only for Linux running X11.